yash-sharma13/yash-sharma13/README.md

 ## 👋 Hey, I'm Yash Sharma (@yash-sharma13)

 I'm a curious tech guy who got into tech not by the rulebook, but by passion and experimentation.
-I enjoy building things that make machines a bit smarter — whether that's through AI automation or my frustrated mind at 3AM, survivng with a cup of coffee.
+I enjoy building things that make machines a bit smarter, whether that's through AI automation or my frustrated mind at 3AM, survivng with a cup of coffee.

 ### 🧠 What I’m Into
 - 🧩 Building AI/ML powered apps & intelligent agents